matomo-org/developer-documentation/docs/generated/master/PiwikTracker.md

      $t->setIp( "134.10.22.1" );
      $t->setForceVisitDateTime( '2011-04-05 23:55:02' );

-     // if you wanted to force to record the page view or conversion to a specific visitorId
+     // if you wanted to force to record the page view or conversion to a specific User ID
-     // $t->setVisitorId( "33c31e01394bdc63" );
+     // $t->setUserId( "username@example.org" );
      // Mandatory: set the URL being tracked
      $t->setUrl( $url = 'http://example.org/store/list-category-toys/' );